On the periodic structure of $C^1$ self-maps on the product of spheres of different dimensions: Minimal set of Lefschetz periods

 An important result is that the set $\mperL$ consists only of odd positive integers~({\em cf.}~\cite{LL-S:2008,LL-S:2013}).
 Note that if the exponents $r_i$, of ~(\ref{eqn:2}) are odd and pairwise distinct, then the representation~(\ref{eqn:2}) of the Lefschetz zeta function is unique.

 From these facts and the expression~(\ref{eqn:lzf-qu}) follows that the minimal set of Lefschetz periods for a $C^1$ quasi-unipotent map is either the empty set or $\{1\}$.
+When $\mperL=\{1\}$, it means that $f$ has a fixed point.
+In the case $\mperL=\emptyset$, we do not get any information about the period set of $f$.
 The following lemma gives a complete characterization of the set for this class of maps.

-\begin{lemma} Let $X=\SSS^{n_1}\times\cdots\times\SSS^{n_l}$ with $n_1<\cdots<n_l$, and let $f:X\to X$ be a $C^1$ quasi-unipotent map, such that $a_{n_1},\ldots, a_{n_l}$, are the basic eigenvalues of $f_{*}$. \begin{enumerate} \item[(a)] If $(-1)^{n_i}a_{n_i}=1$ for all $1\leq i\leq l$ then $\mperL=\{1\}$. \item[(b)] If $(-1)^{n_i}a_{n_i}=-1$ for some $1\leq i\leq l$ then $\mperL=\emptyset$. \end{enumerate} \end{lemma} \begin{proof} By~(\ref{eqn:L-m}), if $(-1)^{n_i}a_{n_i}=1$ for all $1\leq i\leq l$ then $L(f^m)=2^l$ for $m$ odd.
+\begin{lemma} Let $X=\SSS^{n_1}\times\cdots\times\SSS^{n_l}$ with $1\leq n_1<\cdots<n_l$, and let $f:X\to X$ be a $C^1$ quasi-unipotent map, such that $a_{n_1},\ldots, a_{n_l}$, are the basic eigenvalues of $f_{*}$. \begin{enumerate} \item[(a)] If $(-1)^{n_i}a_{n_i}=1$ for all $1\leq i\leq l$ then $\mperL=\{1\}$. \item[(b)] If $(-1)^{n_i}a_{n_i}=-1$ for some $1\leq i\leq l$ then $\mperL=\emptyset$. \end{enumerate} \end{lemma} \begin{proof} By~(\ref{eqn:L-m}), if $(-1)^{n_i}a_{n_i}=1$ for all $1\leq i\leq l$ then $L(f^m)=2^l$ for $m$ odd.
 Therefore, when $m$ is odd

 Here we used a well-known property of the M\"obius function~(\emph{cf.}~\cite[Theorem 263, p.
 235]{hardy-wright}): \begin{itemize} \item if $m>1$ then $\sum_{r|m}\mu(r)=0$, and \item if $m=1$ then $\sum_{r|m}\mu(r)=1$. \end{itemize} Since $\mperL$ does not contain even numbers, we conclude that $1$ is the only element of the set $\mperL$.